danielchalef/mrfparse/README.md

 # A Go parser for _Transparency in Coverage_ MRF files.
 `mrfparse` is a memory and CPU efficient parser for _Transparency in Coverage_ Machine Readable Format (MRF) files.
 The parser is designed to be easily containerized and scaled on modern cloud container platforms (and potentially cloud function infrastructure).

-`mrfparse` is fast: Parsing out pricing and providers for the CMS' _500 shoppable services_ from an 80GB Anthem _in-network-rates_ fileset in NDJSON format to parquet takes <5 minutes on a 12-core workstation with container memory limited to 6GB.
-Doing the same from the gzip compressed source file takes an additional 10 minutes.
+`mrfparse` is fast: Parsing out pricing and providers for the CMS' _500 shoppable services_ from an 80GB Anthem _in-network-rates_ fileset in NDJSON format and writing to parquet takes <5 minutes on a 12-core workstation with container memory limited to 6GB.
+Doing the same from the 12GB gzip compressed source file takes an additional 10 minutes.

 Features: